pelson/pelson.github.io/content/multistage_build.md

 post-build-wheel = "my_mod:the_hook"
 ```

-Any project that lists that helper tool in its `[build-system].requires`, and uses `multistage_build:backend`, will then pick up the hook automatically; no additional configuration is required in the consuming project's `pyproject.toml`.
-Mostly this is how I have used it, because it lets a hook be installable as a build dependency, rather than having to be maintained per project.
+Any project that lists that helper tool in its `[build-system].requires`, and uses `multistage_build:backend`, will then pick up the hook automatically.
+No additional configuration is required in the consuming project's `pyproject.toml`, and it lets a hook be installable as a build dependency, rather than having to be declared per-project.

 As a hypothetical example, a `multistage-mypyc` library could register a `pre-build-wheel` entry point that runs [mypyc](https://mypyc.readthedocs.io/) over the source tree and drops the resulting extension modules where the underlying backend will pick them up.
-Any project wanting mypyc compilation would then add `multistage-mypyc` as a build requirement, choose `multistage_build:backend`, and get the same behaviour with any of the mainstream backends. [hatch-mypyc](https://github.com/ofek/hatch-mypyc) already does this for hatchling; at the time of writing I am not aware of an equivalent that works across build backends.
+Any project wanting mypyc compilation would then add `multistage-mypyc` as a build requirement, choose `multistage_build:backend`, and get the same behaviour with any of the mainstream backends. [hatch-mypyc](https://github.com/ofek/hatch-mypyc) already does this for hatchling.
+At the time of writing I am not aware of an equivalent that works across build backends.

 ## Use cases